© 2014-

 Those on board the MV Caroline were uncertain about official reaction to the new station.
 Initially it was far from clear how the authorities would respond and the biggest concern to the Radio Caroline staff was that the ship would be forcibly boarded and seized whilst at sea.
 For the first few weeks there was a nervous atmosphere amongst the crew and DJs, who lived with the constant fear that at any time they could be arrested, taken back to land and prosecuted for illegal broadcasting.

-Following its official opening Radio Caroline received enormous publicity in the press and on television news bulletins and word quickly spread about the new all-pidly.
+Following its official opening Radio Caroline received enormous publicity in the press and on television news bulletins and word quickly spread about the new all-

-Within four days of the Easter Saturday opening thousands of letters were received at the station's London office and over 300 others arrived at the shipping agent's address in Harwich.
+Within four days of the Easter Saturday opening thousands of letters were received at the station's shipping agent's address in Harwich.
 By 9th April press reports indicated that in the station's first 10 days on the air over 20,000 letters had been received from enthusiastic listeners.

-The General Post Office asked the International Telecommunications Union (ITU) on 1st April 1964 to help stop the unauthorised broadcasts.
+The GPO asked the International Telecommunications Union (ITU) on 1st April 1964 to help stop the unauthorised broadcasts.
 Two days later the ITU replied that it would request Panama, under whose flag the radio ship was registered, to investigate the situation.
-Radio-

 Hostile reaction in the House of Commons to the start of Radio Caroline's broadcasts came almost immediately in March 1964, when the Postmaster General, Reginald Bevins, promised "action soon" to deal with this and any other offshore radio station.
 Initial questions had been raised about Radio Caroline because of fears its signal would affect the emergency services' transmissions.
 Some other MPs, however, spoke of more sinister matters including the dangers of subversive propaganda or publicity for obscene material being broadcast by the offshore station.

-On 7th April 1964 the Panamanian authorities were reported to have withdrawn the ship's official registration and on the same day the MV Caroline sailed a mile up the coast to a new anchorage off Felixstowe, further away from the main shipping lanes.
+On 7th April 1964 the Panamanian authorities were reported to have withdrawn the ship's official registration following an official request from the British government.
+On the same day the MV Caroline sailed a mile up the coast to a new anchorage off Felixstowe, further away from the main shipping lanes.

 Radio Caroline opening on 28th March 1964